How Big Is Here?

 "Rob has asked me to climb another crag for a photograph and gifted me the most amazing view.
 I am on the top of an outcrop, on the spine of this low fell, looking down on Grasmere to one side and Elterwater on the other.
 I can see the tipped silhouette of Bowfell to the west; to the south I can see all the way to Bowness, the narrow waist of Windermere that we crossed yesterday.
 I can trace the route of our steps along the Dales Way, further west, and if I had powerful enough binoculars I could probably see the ash tree that prompted us to pause for so long – a magnificent, old tree framing the view of where I now stand, as if to celebrate it.
 I can see the wooded rise of land where Tarn Hows nestles in its post-picturesque splendour, and beyond that to the high ridge of Grizedale forest and my mind gathers the sights, smells, footfall and thoughts of the seventeen or so kilometres we have walked today.
 The land behind me - the woods, bogs, farms, tracks and narrow roads, the houses, barns, walls and fields - all this I have trodden into my knowledge of this place.
 And my perception of ‘here’ is widening ..."

 Before we began this week-long walk, I had a thought-provoking conversation with Dave Pritchard, who we first met while we were showing The Long View exhibition in Newcastle, and who is chair of the Arts and Environment Network.
-We’ve kept in touch since as and as we talked before the midsummer walk, we touched on issues of place, how we understand and value different places, walking, and how creative enquiry and art can reveal stories and prompt new avenues of questioning.
-And he left me with a few questions that entered my thoughts and had been sitting there, gently bubbling away.
-One was: How big is Here? *
+We’ve kept in touch since and when we talked before the midsummer walk, we touched on issues of place, how we understand and value different places, walking, and how creative enquiry and art can reveal stories and prompt new avenues of questioning.
+He left me with a few questions that entered my thoughts and had been sitting there, gently bubbling away.
+One was: How big is Here? **

 This question found its way to the surface of my thinking, and fed into the conversation that Rob and I had after we'd met a man who was using his phone for guidance: he had downloaded an OS map that allowed him to see where he was and navigate his route.
 This kind of technology is very impressive, and perhaps increases opportunities for access, but Rob and I are still wedded to paper maps; not just for way finding, but so that whenever we check to see where we are, we have a sense of our own location in relation to other places.